‘Do Waist Trainers Work? The Real Benefits Of Waist Training For Hourglass’ – Monica May

 I give my 100% on every single workout I do, and I feel like the waist training corset is not allowing me to give my best since it limits both my breath and my range of motion.

 Can Cause Muscle Weakness

-The constant pressure can make your abs feel weak, and not only that this can ruin your six pack efforts, but it’s a pretty dangerous health scenario too.
+So, if you’re using it long term, the constant pressure can make your abs feel weak, and not only that this can ruin your six-pack efforts, but it’s a pretty dangerous health scenario too.

-It Changes The Natural Possition Of The Organs
+It Changes The Natural Position Of The Organs

 Waist trainers not only change the natural positioning and shape but the position of your internal organs and their functions too.